 Concerning the depth of sin’s corruption in the life of unregenerate man, 1 Corinthians 2:14 provides profound insights:

 In this passage, the spiritually dead man is referred to as a “natural man” in contrast to the “spiritual man” who has been made alive to God through Christ (vv.
 2:15; 3:1).
 Spiritually dead people cannot even begin to reason their way to knowing God because the Fall has gone so far as to corrupt and darken their thinking when the mind also fell.1

 E. THE SEVERITY OF SIN

-As we reflect on the 18th anniversary of the September 11, 2001 attacks on America, the actions of the hate-driven terrorists that resulted in the loss of thousands of innocent American lives indeed provide a vivid picture of an extreme degree of human depravity.
-But in all sobriety and contemplated through the lens of Scripture, from God’s perspective both—terrorists as well as those who do not know God—are in desperate need of Jesus Christ to satisfy the payment for sin in order to be saved from an eternal sentence of separation from Holy God.
+As we reflect on the twentieth anniversary of the September 11, 2001, attacks on America, the actions of the hate-driven terrorists that resulted in the loss of thousands of innocent American lives indeed provide a vivid picture of an extreme degree of human depravity.
+But in all sobriety and contemplated through the lens of Scripture, from God’s perspective both—terrorists as well as those who do not know God—are in desperate need of Jesus Christ to satisfy the payment for sin in order to be saved from an eternal sentence of separation from holy God.

 F. TO ILLUSTRATE THE POINT

-God says, “You shall be holy, for I am holy.”
-(1 Peter 1:16).
-His standard is perfect holiness, and all who rely on an economy of personal achievement fall comparatively short.
-Make no mistake; salvation cannot be attained by personal merit or works.
+God says, “You shall be holy, for I am holy” (1 Peter 1:16).
+God’s standard is perfect holiness, and all who rely on an economy of personal achievement fall comparatively short.
+Make no mistake: salvation cannot be attained by personal merit or works.
 Salvation is achieved by Christ’s work on another’s behalf.
-One need be saved by the propitiatory work of Christ to go to heaven.
+A person needs to be saved by the propitiatory work of Christ to go to heaven.

-Whereas the world in gushy sentimentalism enjoys characterizing everyone as being “children of God,” Scripture makes it clear that apart from an imputed righteousness through Christ’s work on one’s behalf, all are doomed for eternal failure.
+Whereas the world in gushy sentimentalism enjoys characterizing everyone as being “children of God,” Scripture makes it clear that apart from an imputed righteousness through Christ’s work on man’s behalf, all are doomed for eternal failure.
 God’s sober perspective?
-Mankind is dead—as evidenced and revealed by sin and subsequently, states Ephesians 2, are, by nature (not children of God), children of wrath.
+Mankind is dead—as evidenced and revealed by sin—and Ephesians 2 subsequently states are by nature children of wrath—not children of God.

 III.
 A SPECIFIC UNDERSTANDING OF EPHESIANS 2:4–5